realworldocaml/book/en/concurrent-programming-with-async.md

 complete and if a new block was returned, we write that block to the writer.
-Finally, we wait until the writer's buffers are flushed, waiting on the deferred returned by `Writer.flushed`, at which point we recur.
+Finally, we wait until the writer's buffers are flushed, waiting on the deferred returned by `Writer.flushed`, at which point we recurse.
 If we hit an end-of-file condition, the loop is ended.
 The deferred returned by a call to `copy_blocks` becomes determined only once the end-of-file condition is hit.

 One important aspect of how this is written is that it uses _pushback_, which is to say that if the writer can't make progress